 The accomplished team of co-founders include three University of California, Davis (UC Davis) professors, Carlito Lebrilla, David Mills and Bruce German, who have world-renowned experience in carbohydrate chemistry, microbiology and food science and recent UC Davis PhD Matthew Amicucci.

 BCD - Better Carbohydrate Design – was chosen as winner of the Pioneers competition due to its great breadth of potential to disrupt the food and drink, supplements and pharma markets.

-According to Dr. Amicucci, roughly 20 years ago, Carlito, Dave and Bruce began establishing themselves as pioneers in the field of characterizing and determining carbohydrate structures with their work on human milk oligosaccharides (HMOs) and their impact on the infant microbiome.
+According to Dr. Amicucci, roughly 20 years ago, Lebrilla, Mills and German began establishing themselves as pioneers in the field of characterizing and determining carbohydrate structures with their work on human milk oligosaccharides (HMOs) and their impact on the infant microbiome.